taikoxyz/taiko-mono/packages/relayer/README.md

 Filter params:

 Mandatory:
-`address`: user's ethereum address who sent the message.
+`address`: the user's Ethereum address that sent the message.

 Optional:
 `chainID`: chain ID of the source chain.
 Default: all chains.
 Options: any integer.